2. University Studies (General Education Requirement)

 - Transfer students who have earned 30-89 quarter credits of transfer work are required to complete the University Studies program beginning with Sophomore Inquiry as follows: 30-59 credits, three courses; 60-74 credits, two courses; and 75-89 credits, one course.
 (The upper-division cluster must be linked to one of these Sophomore Inquiry classes.)

-- Transfer students who have earned 90 or more credits of transfer work are required to complete the University Studies program beginning with an Upper-Division Cluster.
+- Transfer students who have earned 90-134 quarter credits of transfer work are required to complete the University Studies program beginning with an Upper-Division Cluster.
 It is recommended that they complete the Sophomore Inquiry course directly linked to the Upper-Division Cluster they choose.